frankaemika/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^

 The robot can be moved, by executing one of many examples provided with ``libfranka``, like the ``generate_joint_velocity_motion`` example.
-As already mentioned before, the brakes and the user stop must be released before moving, otherwise an error is printed.
+As already mentioned before, the :ref:`brakes <troubleshooting_open_brakes>` and the user stop must be released before moving, otherwise an error is printed.
 This example will move the last four joints.

 After verifying, that the robot has enough free space to move without colliding, execute the